gemmarx/cbtrie_assoc/README.md

 Encode raw datum into a byte array.
 The byte array is made with big-endian style, which has one byte type signature at first byte.
-- call tpk%tunpack(v)
+- call tpk%unpack_num(v)
-Decode the byte array to original datum.
+Decode the byte array to original numeric datum.
 'v' must have a right type.

 ### Functions of type(typack) :: tpk
 - tpk%get()
 Give the datum as a byte array.
-- tpk%get_str()
-Give the datum after converting to character string.
-If the type is numeric, the string got is different from original one.
-And, it cannot be used as a key for assoc.
 - tpk%get_type()
 Give a type information.
+- tpk%get_str()
+Give the datum as a character string.
+If its type is numeric, the datum converted into a character.